-The Challenges of Reporting Climate ResilienceTask Force Engagement Director at the Climate Disclosure Standards Board Director, Global Risk Center for Marsh & McLennan Companies
+The Challenges of Reporting Climate ResilienceTask Force Engagement Director at the Climate Disclosure Standards Board Director of Marsh & McLennan Insights

 Many organizations routinely disclose the impacts of their activities on the environment to answer questions about the company’s impact on the environment.
 For example, 6,500 companies routinely do so in CDP’s annual disclosure cycle.